 When shopping for a hip pack, the first step is deciding whether you really want one.
 This is an obvious statement but it is worth considering.
 Hip packs are a relatively new product in the mountain bike world, and they may not be the best choice for every rider.
 There is a chance that a traditional backpack is still a better choice, given your needs.

-Related: The Best Hydration Packs of 2020
+Related: Best Hydration Pack of 2020

 While some of the hip packs in our review have generous amounts of storage, backpacks still offer far more storage capacity.
 If you are the type of rider who likes to bring along lots of supplies, tools, and a beer or two, the backpack is definitely still a better choice compared to a hip pack.
 When taking a dive into the wonderful world of hip packs, most riders will have to be a little more selective about which items they carry with them.